RoboticsLabURJC/RoboticsLabURJC.github.io/_posts/2023-11-17-TFG-Carlota-Vera.md

 <br>
 <br>
 This work focuses on developing a system for detecting and analyzing emotions and behaviors based on AI on a teaching environment.
-Main objetivo of the proyect is to provide useful information to teachers about student performance.
+Main goal of the project is to provide useful information to teachers about student performance.
 This system detection is based on algorithms that have been designed to perform a visual analysis of images and videos using pose and face neural networks for emotion detection.
 After all the analysis the information obtained is adapted to use as a guide and help for teachers, who will be able to understand visually the different events that occurred during a class in relation to a certain students.